mimiframework/Mimi.jl/docs/src/tutorials/tutorial_3.md

 * When constructing regionalized models with multiple components, it is often easier to save each component as a separate file and to then write a function that constructs the model.
 When this is done, `using Mimi` must be speficied for each component.
 This approach will be used here.

 To create a three-regional model, we will again start by constructing the grosseconomy and emissions components, making adjustments for the regional index as needed.
 Each component should be saved as a separate file.

+As this model is also more complex and spread across several files, we will also take this as a chance to introduce the custom of using [Modules](https://docs.julialang.org/en/v1/manual/modules/index.html) to package Mimi models, as shown below.

 ```julia
 using Mimi